GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

-Regional (FEDER); and “En Los Limites De La Diversidad: Comportamiento Neandertal En El Centro Y Sur De La Penisula Iberica” (ID2019-103987GB-C33) financed by the Programa Estatal de Generación de Conocimiento y Fortalecimiento Científico y Tecnológico del Sistema de I+D+i y de I+D+i Orientada a los Retos de la Sociedad, del Plan Estatal de Investigación Científica y Técnica y de Innovación (2017–2020).
+Regional (FEDER); and “En Los Limites De La Diversidad: Comportamiento Neandertal En El Centro Y Sur De La Penisula Iberica” (ID2019-103987GB-C33) financed by the Programa Estatal de Generación de Conocimiento y Fortalecimiento Científico y Tecnológico del Sistema de I
++ D+i y de I + D+i Orientada a los Retos de la Sociedad, del Plan Estatal de Investigación Científica y Técnica y de Innovación (2017–2020).
 Development of the experimentation and analysis of the materials were undertaken at the Laboratory of Experimental Archaeology (Universidad Autónoma de Madrid).
+This work has been carried out with the financial support of the Generalitat de Catalunya, AGAUR agency (2017SGR1040 Research Group), the Universitat Rovira i Virgili (2021PFR-URV-126), and the Spanish Ministry of Science and Innovation (MICINN/FEDER project PID2021-122355NB-C32).The Institut Català de Paleoecologia Humana i Evolució Social (IPHES-CERCA) has received financial support from the Spanish Ministry of Science and Innovation through the “María de Maeztu” program for Units of Excellence (CEX2019-000945-M).

 ## 06 References